jamiekang/daily-transcription/README.md

 # daily-transcription
-Disclaimer: all articles in this project are transcribed from various sources for personal, non-commercial reference, private study use only.
+Disclaimer: All articles in this project are transcribed from various sources.
+For personal, non-commercial reference, private study use only.